mat3ck/dotfiles/README.md

 ### i3
 Requires the wallpaper in `~/.config/i3/background.png` or to properly set
-$background variable in config.
+$background variable in config, with feh.
 It launches devmon at startup to automount removable medias.

 ### polybar
 No additionnal plugin is required, just install and launch with proper i3